shivshankardayal/full-website/algebra/source/preface.rst

 lessons in life and otherwise.
 I will try to remember all of them here and seek forgiveness if I miss anyone.
 My math teachers Yogendra Yadav, Hriday Nayaran Singh and Satyanand Satyarthi have helped me a lot with basics of Mathematics.
-Anurag Johri, Sirnivasa Kotu, Shreyas Majthia and Mufti Mohammed for their technical discussions and insight into programming.
+Anurag Johri, Sirnivasa Kotu, Shreyas Majthia and Mufti Mohammad for their technical discussions and insight into programming.
 My professors S. Sen, S. Sengupta and T. K. Basu for showing faith in me during troubled times.